am7590/FinRL-Paper-Trading/README.md

 # FinRL-Paper-Trading

 This repository provides a Dockerized solution for running multiple deep reinforcement learning (DRL) algorithms for paper trading in stock markets using the [FinRL](https://github.com/AI4Finance-Foundation/FinRL) library.
 It includes multiple tutorials from FinRL, each implementing different DRL algorithms such as A2C, PPO, TD3, and DDPG, which can be run concurrently to simulate various trading strategies.
-This setup is ideal for backtesting and analyzing the performance of different strategies using historical stock market data in a containerized environment.

-## Project Structure

-- **Dockerfile**: The Docker configuration file to create a reproducible environment for running all paper trading scripts.
-- **docker-compose.yml**: Optional, for future support of concurrent running using `docker-compose`.
-- **requirements.txt**: Lists all necessary Python dependencies for running the project.
-- **tutorials**: Contains multiple subdirectories, each with paper trading scripts for different tutorials.
-  - `FinRL_PaperTrading_Demo`: A demonstration of paper trading with the FinRL framework.
-  - `FinRL_PortfolioAllocation_Explainable_DRL`: Includes explainable DRL models like A2C and PPO.
-  - `FinRL_PortfolioAllocation_NeurIPS_2020`: Portfolio allocation with TD3 and DDPG models.
-  - `FinRL_StockTrading_Fundamental`: Stock trading based on fundamental data, using A2C and PPO.
-  - `FinRL_StockTrading_NerulIPS_2018`: Implements stock trading strategies based on NeurIPS 2018 paper, using A2C and PPO.

-## Getting Started

 These instructions will help you set up and run the project in a Docker container to ensure compatibility and avoid local dependency issues.